FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/installing.md

 `docker run -p 5000:80 focisolutions/orbitalmock`

-The mock definition designer will be running on `http://localhost:4200`, and the server on `http://localhost:5000`.
+The Mockdefinition designer will be running on `http://localhost:4200`, and the server on `http://localhost:5000`.

 ## Using Docker Compose